opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

     2. Click the Function Editor Toggle button (|schematic|) in the top bar of the Function Editor.

-.. tip:: **To switch between spreadsheet and graph editor in the Function Editor:**
+.. tip:: **To switch between spreadsheet and Function Curve Editor in the Function Editor:**

-    1. Make sure the option Toggle Between Graph Editor and Spreadsheet is selected from the Function Editor dropdown menu, in the Preferences > Interface window.
+    1. Make sure the option Toggle Between Function Curve Editor and Spreadsheet is selected from the Function Editor dropdown menu, in the Preferences > Interface window.

     2. Click the Function Editor Toggle button (|schematic|) in the top bar of the Function Editor.